futel/asteriskserver/README.md

 ## Requirements and test

 - Have no Digital Ocean droplets or domains named futel-stage.phu73l.net.
-- Have no Digital Ocean volumes named assets.
-- XXX there is one attached to prod
-- Have only one Digital Ocean volume snapshot with a name starting with assetsubuild.
 - Have src/asterisk-18.8.0-futel.1.el8.x86_64.rpm built by buildserver.
 - Create or check out release branch.